Anna753/AgentTesting/README.md

 # Overview
-This repository contains source code of AgentInspect, benchmark used for empirical evaluation, and results of different RQ1s.
+This repository contains source code of AgentInspect, benchmark used for empirical evaluation, and results of different RQs.

 ```